Description

 Instructions

-- Add the cold millet to the chopped mix of vegetables, and add the hemp hearts, olives, lemon zest, lemon juice, cumin, and extra virgin olive oil —season with salt and pepper to taste.
+- Add the lemon zest, lemon juice, cumin, and extra virgin olive oil and combine well.
+Season with salt and pepper to taste.
 Adjust with more lemon juice if needed.
-You can serve it immediately, but I prefer to let it cool in the fridge for half an hour before serving.

 Notes